LSZ2001/Audiovisual-causal-inference/README.md

 All code assumes that the current directory of Matlab is the *analysis* folder.

 - **parse_data** creates the datafiles needed *data_stratified_UA.mat*, *data_stratified_UV.mat*, *BC_data.mat*, *BAV_data.mat*, from the raw datafile *alldata.mat*.
-- **fit_models** contains sample model fits for one parametric model on UA+UV data, the semiparametric model on UA+UV data, one semiparametric-inspired model on all data, and one parametric model on all data.
+- **fit_models** contains sample model fits for one parametric model on UA+UV data, the semiparametric model on UA+UV data, one semiparamInspired model on all data, and one parametric model on all data.
 The number of iters per subject in the code is used to generate the saved *.mat* files (model fits) in the *modelfits* folder.
 - **manuscript_allplots** creates all figures for the manuscript, based on the datafiles and the saved model fits.

 ## *data* subfolder